 In cases covered by the Act on Measures to Prevent Money Laundering and Terrorist Financing, we store identification data for five years after the case has been closed, according to the current rules.

 6. The Rights of Data Subjects

-According to the GDPR, the data subject is entitled:
+According to the GDPR, the data subjects are entitled:

-- to have insight into the personal data processed by us;
+- to gain insight into the personal data processed by us;

 - in special cases, to have data deleted before our general deletion takes place;